-How much then is it to be lamented, as well as impossible to be denied, that though all scripture assures us that the things of the Spirit of God are and must to the end of the world, be foolishness to the natural man., from one end of learned Christendom to the other nothing is thought of as the true and proper means of attaining divine knowledge, but that which every natural, selfish, proud, envious, false vain-glorious, worldly man can do.
-Where is that divinity student who thinks, or was ever taught to think, of partaking of the light of the gospel by any other way than by doing with the scriptures that which he does with pagan writers, whether poets, orators or comedians, viz., exercise his logic, rhetoric and critical skill in descanting upon them?
+It is impossible to be denied that all scripture assures us that the things of the Spirit of God are and must to the end of the world be foolishness to the natural man.
+It is to be lamented that from one end of learned Christendom to the other, nothing is thought of as the true and proper means of attaining divine knowledge except what every natural, selfish, proud, envious, false vain-glorious, worldly man can do.
+Where is that divinity student who thinks, or was ever taught to think, of partaking of the light of the gospel by any other way than by doing with the scriptures what he does with pagan writers, whether poets, orators or comedians, viz., exercise his logic, rhetoric and critical skill in descanting upon them?
 This done, he is thought by himself and often by others to have a sufficiency of divine apostolic knowledge.
 What wonder therefore if it should sometimes happen that the very same vain, corrupt, puffing literature that raises one man to be a poet-laureate should set another in a divinity chair?

-How is it that the logical critical learned Deist comes by his infidelity?
-Why, just by the same help of the same good powers of the natural man as many a learned Christian comes to know embrace and contend for the faith of the gospel?
-For drop the power and reality of divine inspiration and then all is dropped that can set the believer above or give him any godly difference from the infidel.
-The Christian's faith has no goodness in it, but that it comes from above, is born of the Spirit.
-Likewise, the Deist's infidelity has no badness in it, but because it comes from below, is born of the will of the flesh and the will of men, and rejects the necessity of being born again out of the corruption of fallen nature.
+How is it that the logical, critical, learned Deist comes by his infidelity?
+By the same help of the same good powers of the natural man as many a learned Christian comes to know embrace and contend for the faith of the gospel?
+Drop the power and reality of divine inspiration, and then all is dropped that can set the believer above or give him any godly difference from the infidel.
+The Christian's faith has no goodness in it, but that it comes from above, born of the Spirit.
+Likewise, the Deist's infidelity has no badness in it, except that it comes from below, is born of the will of the flesh and the will of men, and rejects the necessity of being born again out of the corruption of fallen nature.
 The Christian therefore that rejects, reproaches and writes against the necessity of immediate divine inspiration, pleads the whole cause of infidelity.
-He confirms the ground on which it stands and has nothing to prove the goodness of his own Christianity, but that which equally proves to the Deist the goodness of his infidelity.
+He confirms the ground on which it stands and has nothing to prove the goodness of his own Christianity, but what equally proves to the Deist the goodness of his infidelity.

 Without the new birth and immediate continual divine inspiration, the difference between the Christian and the infidel is quite lost.
-Whether the uninspired unregenerate son of Adam be in the church or out of the church, he is still that child of this world that fallen Adam and a mere natural man to whom the things of the Spirit of God are and must be foolishness.
-A full proof of this no more need be seen, than that which you cannot help seeing, that the same shining virtues and the same glaring vices are common to them both.
-For the Christian not made such by the Spirit of God, continually inspiring and working in him, has only a Christianity of his own making and can have only such appearances of virtues and will and have such reality of vices as natural self wants to have.
-Let him, therefore, renounce what is called natural religion as much as he will, unless he is a new born and divinely inspired Christian, he must live and die in all his natural corruption.
+Whether the uninspired unregenerate son of Adam is in the church or out of the church, he is still that child of this world, a fallen Adam and a mere natural man to whom the things of the Spirit of God are and must be foolishness.
+A full proof of this no more need be seen, than what you cannot help seeing.
+The same shining virtues and the same glaring vices are common to them both.
+For if the Christian is not made such by the Spirit of God, continually inspiring and working in him, then he has only a Christianity of his own making.
+He can only have such appearances of virtues and will and reality of vices as his natural self wants to have.
+Even if he renounces what is called natural religion as much as he will, unless he is a new born and divinely inspired Christian, he must live and die in all his natural corruption.